foundry-rs/book/src/forge/gas-tracking.md

 Forge can help you estimate how much gas your contract will consume.

-Currently, Forge ships with three different tools for this job, but they may be merged in the future:
+Currently, Forge ships with three different tools for this job:

 - [**Gas reports**](./gas-reports.md): Gas reports give you an overview of how much Forge thinks the individual functions in your contracts will consume in gas.